The Ashes

 The response from Lords is swift, with the MCC denying the allegation and dismissing the complaint as deplorable.

-I think once people watched the film, they were shocked.
-And also the photography was improving.
+I think once people watched the film, they were shot.
+You know, the photography was improving.

 What began as a cricket series is now a full-blown diplomatic crisis between England and Australia, and intervention now must come from the very top.

-Australian Prime Minister Joseph Lyons urges restraint, and under pressure, the Australian board backs down.
+Australian Prime Prime Minister Joseph Lyons urges restraint, and under pressure, the Australian board backs down.

 The Australians, bitterly opposed to the tactics, recognise that cancelling the tour would bring heavy financial and political consequences, so the series continues.